 Building Your Pool

 When you are building a new pool, be sure to locate your septic system and steer clear of the leach field.
-The proper distance from the septic tank for an above ground pool is 15 feet and the distance for an in-ground pool is 25 feet.
+The proper distance from the septic tank for an above-ground pool is 15 feet and the distance for an in-ground pool is 25 feet.
 (Check your local regulations for details specific to your area.)
 Building a pool too close to your septic system can block access to your tank when it’s time for a repair or a pump.
-Even an inflatable pool should be kept at a distance because the weight of the water and potential of leakage is still a possibility.
+Even an inflatable pool should be kept at a distance because the weight of the water and the potential of leakage are still a possibility.
 Additionally, in-ground pools cannot be built over the pipes leading to your tank.
 If your pool is just a small piece of a large house renovation, check out more home improvement tips.

 Draining your pool is another practice to be careful about.
 While chlorine is crucial for the care of a swimming pool, its antibacterial properties are extremely harmful to septic systems.
 When draining your pool, be sure to drain the water away from your septic.
-If the chlorine gets into the tank, it can affect the helpful bacteria that is needed to break down solids and keep the system running.
+If the chlorine gets into the tank, it can affect the helpful bacteria that are needed to break down solids and keep the system running.
 This could damage or even make your septic stop working altogether.